deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "So… pretty much since Scotch Creek released the first wave of warp and kinetic tech to the public, the second space race has been a whole *thing.*" Jenkins told them.
 “You’ve got Hephaestus LLC up on Ceres, Red Bull driving their sales by sponsoring everything that flies higher than a football, BAE and Lockheed-Martin vying for the military contracts, Virgin’s space tourism and starkisser flights… and Byron Group.”

 He swiped through a few items on the phone and then grinned as it delivered a shimmering, transparent rendering of what was clearly a spaceship.
 "Most of what the Group’s up to is applying space tech to people’s lives down here on Earth.
-Forcefield solar power, stasis fridges, sanitation fields... holographic phones and TVs…" he gestured to the phone with a smile and a shrug.
+Forcefield solar power, stasis fridges, sanitation fields...holographic phones and TVs…" he gestured to the phone with a smile and a shrug.
 “Doesn’t hurt that the Group makes the best warp engines and jump drives, too.”

 When Allison and Julian just waited patiently and listened, he cleared his throat and forged ahead.